 May show areas of hypoattenuation.

-Shows focal or multifocal segmental narrowing of both small and medium-sized blood vessels, occlusions are also present.
+Digital subtraction angiography shows focal or multifocal segmental narrowing of both small and medium-sized blood vessels, occlusions are also present.
 The same findings could be demonstrated in both CTA and MRA.

 More specific to show multiple infarctions: usually bilateral, affecting different vascular territories of variable size, and in various stages of healing.